Search This Blog

 Burlesque

-In the 17th and 18th centuries, Burlesque was a form of satirical comedy parodying a particular play or dramatic genre.
+In the 18th century, Burlesque was a form of satirical comedy parodying a particular play or dramatic genre.
 For example, John Gay's The Beggar's Opera (1728) was a burlesque of 18th-century opera, and Richard Brinsley Sheridan's The Critic (1777) satirized the sentimentality in contemporary drama.

 During the 1920s striptease was introduced in order to counteract the growing popularity of the movies; Gypsy Rose Lee was the most famous stripper.
 Burlesque was frequently banned in the USA.